A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Experimental Results

 \section{Experimental Results}

-We experiment with both synthetic and a real problems.
-We compare our methods to the other existing MOO approaches in the literature: PESM, EHI, SMSego, and ParEGO.
+We experiment with both synthetic and real world problems.
+We compare our methods to the other existing MOO approaches in the literature: PESM, EHI, SMSego, ParEGO, and MOEA/D-EGO.
 EHI being computationally expensive is not feasible for more than two objectives.
-We do not experiment with SUR and PAL as both are very similar to EHI and SMSego respectively, and are expected to produce similar results.
-Other than visually comparing the results for three or lesser objectives we also compare them in terms of the simple regret(Eqn.~\ref{eqn:simple_regret}).
+Other than visually comparing the results for three or lesser objectives we also compare them in terms of the Bayes regret defined in Eqn.~\ref{eqn:bayes_regret}.